Shakeira LaSara Waymyers -- Denmark

-Funeral services are incomplete and professional services have been entrusted to Jackson's Memorial Chapel, Neeses.
+Funeral services will be held at 2 p.m.
+Sunday, July 11, at Jackson's Memorial Chapel, 290 W. Third St., Swansea.

+Visitation will be held from 2 to 7 p.m.
+Saturday, July 10, at Jackson's Memorial Chapel, 6751 Savannah Highway, Neeses.

 Family will receive friends at 34 Noble Park, Denmark, and at 186 Norfield Drive, Norway.
-They are asking that you follow all COVID-19 guidelines when visiting.
+They are asking that you follow all COVID-19 guidelines when visiting and/or attending any service.

 Online condolences may be submitted at www.jacksonsmemorialchapel.net.